 Three days after NJ sports betting became law, the state’s first legal sportsbook opened for business — and it wasn’t in one of the Atlantic City casinos.
 The governor himself placed the inaugural bets at Monmouth Park Racetrack on June 14.

-There are now 10 retail sportsbooks in the state; here are the other nine:
+There are now 10 retail sportsbooks in the state:

 Just about anything you can think of.
 The state’s sportsbooks take an action on just about every major sport in the US, and some less major sports from around the world.